Privacy Policy

 • Third-Party Advertisers.
 We may use third-party advertising companies to serve ads when you visit the website.
 These companies may use information about your visits to our website and other websites that are contained in web cookies and other tracking technologies in order to provide advertisements about goods and services of interest to you.

-• We may share your information with our affiliates, in which case we will require those affiliates to honour this privacy policy.
-Affiliates include our parent company and any subsidiaries, joint venture partners or other companies that we control or that are under common control with us.
+• We may share your information with our affiliates, which include our related bodies corporate and authorised representatives (as those terms are respectively defined in the Corporations Act 2000), joint venture partners and other companies that we control or that are under common control with us.

 • Business Partners.
 We may share your information with our business partners to offer you certain products, services or promotions.